Verpous/mscripts/README.md

 Just clone this repository and you can run the scripts.
 I recommend adding their folder to PATH.
 There are some dependencies you'll need to install, listed here:

-* [Python](https://www.python.org/), for mfetch and mprint.
+* [Python](https://www.python.org/), for mfetch, mprint, and mbrowse.
 I don't know exactly what minimum version you need.
 It's best to go with something recent.
 I'm using 3.9.7
 * [Cinemagoer](https://cinemagoer.github.io/), for mfetch.
 You can simply `pip install cinemagoer`
 * [Firefox](https://www.mozilla.org/en-US/firefox/new/), for mup
 * Bash & GNU Coreutils (`grep`, `find`, `sed`, `mv`, `mktemp`, etc.), for mup and mgrep.
 Again, I don't know minimum versions.
 I'm on Bash 4.4.23.
 If you're on Linux, you probably already have these.
 If you're on Windows like me, you'll need to install them.
 I use [mingw-w64](https://www.mingw-w64.org/), which I've installed through [MSYS2](https://www.msys2.org/).
 [Git](https://git-scm.com/downloads) also comes bundled with Bash and some utils, which I think is sufficient and certainly easier to install.